CodinGame/monaco-vscode-api/README.md

 ### Loading vsix file

 VSCode extension are bundled as vsix files.
 This library exposes a rollup plugin (vite-compatible) that allows to load a vsix file.
-The code is not used, only the declarative part in the manifest.

 - rollup/vite config:
 ```typescript